Resonance in black hole ringdown: Benchmarking quasinormal mode excitation and extraction: Rewriting mirror modes

 \section{Rewriting mirror modes}

-In the main text, we take into account the prograde and mirror modes together.
-The mirror modes are often rewritten in terms of the prograde mode, but it seems there exists some confusion in the literature.
+In the main text, we take into account the ordinary and mirror modes together.
+The mirror modes are often rewritten in terms of the ordinary mode, but it seems there exists some confusion in the literature.
 In this appendix, we provide a dictionary of the rewriting process.

 For each $(l,m)$ mode, collecting the contribution from all the poles in the lower half complex plane, we obtain